 - Dashboard customizations to view project metrics at a glance.

-monday.com Work OS is perfect for creative teams or marketing agencies as the workflow suits those teams slightly better than Wrike, which is more focused on complex inter-department communication and customization. monday.com Work OS really shines brightest in creative applications and workflows.
+monday work management is perfect for creative teams or marketing agencies as the workflow suits those teams slightly better than Wrike, which is more focused on complex inter-department communication and customization. monday work management really shines brightest in creative applications and workflows.

-- Easy to use: Very short learning curve for most teams.
+- Easy to use with a very short learning curve for most teams.